 Aura is a package manager that is intended to function as an AUR helper and also perform many other functionalities.
 It supports many Pacman operations and there are sub-options with even more options having a specific meaning in Aura.

-It has some of the following pros: similar operation syntax to Pacman, users can run it with root privileges and build as a normal user, it is written in Haskell.
-But users normally face difficulties in system upgrade when using Aura.
+It has some of the following pros: similar operation syntax to Pacman, users can run it with root privileges and build as a normal user, and it is written in Haskell.
+But users normally face difficulties in system upgrades when using Aura.

 You can install Aura by cloning the PKGBUILD and building with makepkg.